 - More capacity at Bedford Av Station: The mezzanine extension and four total staircases being added will allow us to double capacity at this station (in addition to the elevators).

-- More capacity at 1 Av Station: A new entrance at the Avenue A end—meaning two new stairways on either side of 14th Street—will help more people get in and out of the station faster (in addition to the new elevators).
+- More capacity at 1 Av Station: A new entrance at the Avenue A end—meaning four new stairways on either side of 14th Street—will help more people get in and out of the station faster (in addition to the new elevators).

 Above ground construction work